 - Legal Services

 While almost any brand category can enjoy success from using digital billboards, these categories gained the best advertisement recall among passer byers.
-To improve recall the of an ad, it’s important to create an engaging display with eye-catching colors and animation.
+To improve recall, it’s important to create an engaging display with eye-catching colors and animation.

-For example, on a hot day, a supermarket would want to switch up their advertisement to promote the cold beverages it has in stock.
-This allows the super market to meet the desires of consumers trying to beat the heat.
+For example, on a hot day, a supermarket could promote cold beverages.
+This allows the supermarket to meet the desires of consumers trying to beat the heat.
 More extreme examples might include pivoting messaging to avoid creating an unfavorable impression at the start of a disaster, like a global pandemic.

 “On average, the drivers in this study devoted between 73 and 85 percent of their visual attention to the road ahead for both [Commercial Electronic Variable Message Signs] and standard billboards… This range is consistent with earlier field research studies.
 In the present study, the presence of CEVMS did not appear to be related to a decrease in looking toward the road ahead.”

-The study contradicts the notion that a digital billboards is more distracting to drivers than standard billboards.
+The study contradicts the notion that digital billboards are more distracting to drivers than standard billboards.
 Yet, research continues to investigate the level of distraction and whether it has an impact on road safety.

 The whole idea behind smart billboards is that they take cues from the people around them and display tailored ads to these onlookers.
-Some billboards are using geo-fencing to get a better sense of their surroundings.
+Some billboard advertisers use geo-fencing to retarget people who may have seen their billboard ad.